csesoc/comp1511-revision-t1-2022/site/readme.md

 ## Running the site locally

-1. Navigate into `/comp1511-revision-t1-2022`
+1. Navigate into `/comp1511-revision-t1-2022/site`
 2. Install packages with `yarn install`
 3. You're good to go!
-Run `yarn next` to start.
+Run `yarn next` to start the dev server.
-4. The site can now be accessed via `http://localhost:3000`.
+4. The site can now be viewed at `http://localhost:3000`.

-Any changes you make to the site will be reflected instantly on save (i.e. writing solutions).
+Any changes you make to the codebase will be reflected on the page instantly on save (i.e. writing solutions).

 ## Formatting and linting